-Breast-feeding: This medication passes into breast milk.
+Breast-feeding: This medication may pass into breast milk.
 If you are a breast-feeding mother and are taking tetrahydrocannabinol – cannabidiol, it may affect your baby.
 Breast-feeding is not recommended while using this medication.

 Children: The safety and effectiveness of using this medication have not been established for children.
-This medication should not be used in children under 18 years of age.
+This medication should not be used for children under 18 years of age.

 Seniors: The safety and effectiveness of this medication have not been established for seniors.
 Seniors using this medication should be monitored closely by their doctor.

 There may be an interaction between tetrahydrocannabinol – cannabidiol and any of the following:

 If you are taking any of these medications, speak with your doctor or pharmacist.
 Depending on your specific circumstances, your doctor may want you to:

 An interaction between two medications does not always mean that you must stop taking one of them.
 Speak to your doctor about how any drug interactions are being managed or should be managed.

 Medications other than those listed above may interact with this medication.
 Tell your doctor or prescriber about all prescription, over-the-counter (non-prescription), and herbal medications you are taking.
 Also tell them about any supplements you take.
 Since caffeine, alcohol, the nicotine from cigarettes, or street drugs can affect the action of many medications, you should let your prescriber know if you use them.